 - Programming logic

 - Electronic imaging

 Popular Career Options

-Individuals who graduate from associate's degree programs in computer programming and web development can be prepared for entry-level careers in fields of government, insurance, manufacturing and services in areas that address Web and software development.
+Individuals who graduate from associate's degree programs in computer programming and web development are prepared for entry-level careers in the fields of government, insurance, manufacturing and services.
 Graduates can find positions as:

 - Software developers